 There is no denying that Covid 19 temporarily paralysed businesses globally.
 Most deeply affected were the SMEs.
 Hit first and hardest by employee illness and cash-flow predicaments many SMEs struggled.
-Over a year into the pandemic, despite the worldwide grip the virus still has on us all, the UAE is proving to be a pioneer of survival, not just from a health perspective -but also from a business one.
+Two years into the pandemic, despite the worldwide grip the virus still has on us all, the UAE is proving to be a pioneer of survival, not just from a health perspective -but also from a business one.
 Like the UAE, the local SMEs we see thriving are doing so because they are proactive, agile, innovative, strategic, and thoughtful.

 Omni-channel has taken on a new meaning.
 Businesses have worked on providing their services at home and in the office.
 In lock-down or out.
 In-person or virtually.
 Always mindful of safety and well-being.
 A grueling fitness class with a health expert in your living room – via zoom, monitoring your heart rate remotely plugged into your new wearable.
 A backyard wedding/birthday supported by suppliers who have worked out how to decorate your house without being there!
 Unable to travel, SMEs have seized opportunities to curate and deliver ‘zoom-boxes’ and care packages not just locally but internationally too.
 With education under pressure, more onus on parents, and protecting the community at the heart of decision-making, learning and development has been revolutionised by creative and passionate local educators supplying home kits for toddlers to teens.
 The list is truly inspiring!